 Dear Contractor Doctor,

 I'm currently 3 months into a 12 month contract.
 The work is stale and the pay is terrible, made worse by being caught by IR35.
-My income is less than previous permanent employment, and I've had to take on extra work out of hours at home to make up the difference.

 I would really like to leave and am applying for permanent jobs at the moment, but the problem is that the contract states that the contractor has no right to terminate.